 What Legal Authority Does Judge Judy Have?

-Judge Judy reportedly makes $47 million a year.
+Judge Judy just re-upped through 2020.
+Terms were not disclosed, but in her last contract, she reportedly made $47 million a year.
 What kind of legal power comes with it?

 While Judith Sheindlin was a real, live judge — New York City Mayor Ed Koch appointed her to criminal court in 1982 and then made her Manhattan's supervising family court judge in 1986 — she's not acting as one on her show.
 Neither are any of the other daytime TV judges (whether they passed the bar and served as actual judges or not).

 TV court shows don't take place in real courtrooms and they don't feature real trials, though they are usually real cases — the producers often contact parties who have pending litigation in small claims court and offer them the opportunity to appear on TV instead.
 What you're seeing on these TV court shows is really just arbitration playing dress up in small claims court's clothes.

 Arbitration is a legal method for resolving disputes outside the court.
 The disputing parties present their cases to a neutral, third-party arbitrator or arbitrators who hear the case, examine the evidence, and make a (usually binding) decision.
 Like a court-based case, arbitration is adversarial, but generally less formal in its rules and procedures.